kjellm/kjellm.github.com/_drafts/seminal-books.markdown

 ---
-title:      "Kjell-Magne Øierud :: Seminal Ideas in Software Development"
+title:      "Kjell-Magne Øierud :: Seminal Books in Software Development"
 layout:     bliki
 ---

-I really love reading books

-This is a list of books that have had a really big impact on how I think about Software Development.
+There are almoust countless books on the topic of software development, but only few stand up to the test of time.
+Here are three books that I think qualify.

 ### The Art of UNIX Programming

+This book outlines the history of UNIX, its community and philosophy

 ### Domain Driven Design